 With everything going on in our society, your business’s digital marketing efforts may seem like the least of your worries, but think again.

 The world is rapidly changing.
 There’s a “new normal” everybody is trying to get used to on some level.
 Many employees are still working remotely and struggling to find childcare for their children.
-COVID-19 cases are resurging in some areas of the country.
 Many state leaders are doing the best they can to figure out if there are ways to reopen public schools in the fall safely.

 In other words, your customers are more preoccupied today than ever before.
 If you listen carefully to their needs and address them accordingly, your business will come out on the other side of this crisis on top.
 This same strategy can also apply to your digital marketing efforts.

 Taking immediate action for continued digital marketing success is an absolute must in today’s business climate.
 You can’t quietly sit back and continue with your current efforts by switching to autopilot during the coronavirus pandemic.
 It would be best if you adapted to what’s going on around you by paying attention and monitoring how your customers are changing their behaviors.

 There are times when pivoting your digital marketing strategy is necessary (e.g., when the needs of your customers change).
 Recognize when a shift in approach is needed.
 Discuss what to do to shift efforts successfully without running into too many roadblocks.
 The proposition is easier said than done, but flexibility during these uncertain times is essential.

 If your current strategy isn’t generating enough leads, it’s time to switch things up

 If your digital marketing efforts are no longer generating enough leads for your salespeople, something in your market changed.
 Ignoring this shift too long will only delay the inevitable — the need to develop a new digital marketing strategy.

 Reassess your market to determine what you may have missed and then identify where there may be opportunities for you to refocus your marketing efforts.

 You can do this by trying the following: